7 Best Tours in Cadiz

 Boats in the Bay of Cadiz| ©Emilio

 Getting to know Cádiz from the water is one of the best ways to enjoy the city.
-In these boat trips around the bay you can relax with a quiet boat trip of approximately 3 hours that will take you to the Carranza and Constitución bridges and also to the main sites of the coast of Cadiz.
+In these boat tours around the bay you can relax with a quiet boat ride of approximately 3 hours that will take you to visit the Carranza and Constitución bridges and also the main sites of the coast of Cadiz.

 On these trips you will also be able to contemplate a different profile of the old part of the city, which is the same as the one seen by the conquistadors and expeditionaries who set off from the ports of Cádiz and returned years later.
 Moreover, if you plan to visit Cádiz in summer, you will also have time to take a swim during the stops and to practice water sports such as paddle surfing and snorkelling.

-Although during the summer months you will be able to see the best sunsets during the trip, you can also take this excursion if you are planning to visit Cadiz in winter.
+Although during the summer months you will be able to see the best sunsets during the trip, you can also take this excursion if you plan to visit Cadiz in winter.

 Interesting details